douglasgreen/outlines/language/esperanto/wordlist.en.md

 mikroŝtato - microstate
 miksaĵo - mixture
 miliono - million
-mili - (skip, not an Esperanto word) milito - war milo - (skip, not an Esperanto word) minaci - to threaten minaco - threat minimumigi - to minimize minimumi - (skip, not an Esperanto word) minoritato - minority minoriti - (skip, not an Esperanto word) misilo - missile misinformado - misinformation misio - mission
+milito - war
+minaci - to threaten
+minaco - threat
+minimumigi - to minimize
+minoritato - minority
+misilo - missile
+misinformado - misinformation
+misio - mission